factplusfancy/pca_bare/0_read_me_setup_instructions_general.txt

     PASSWORD1_ZFPF to PASSWORD4_ZFPF

 => remember to:
-|| KEEP COPIES OF THE PASSWORD YOU USE TO GENERATE THE ENCRYPTION KEY
+|| KEEP COPIES OF THE PASSWORD YOU USE TO GENERATE THE ENCRYPTION KEY (used in PHP constant BINARY_KEY_ZFPF)
 || IN SAFE AND SECURE PLACES.
 || YOUR DATA WILL BE LOST FOREVER IF YOU LOSE THIS.